amoltdhage/amoltdhage/README.md

 </p>

 ## About Me
-I'm an iOS Developer at SVAAPTA IT-ALLY SOLUTIONS PVT.LTD, where I bring ideas to life through elegant and efficient code.
+I am an iOS Developer at SVAAPTA IT-ALLY SOLUTIONS PVT.LTD, where I bring ideas to life through elegant and efficient code.

 ## Expertise